Constance Prince Maurice

 The hotel has 76 suites, some of which sit majestically on stilts above a natural fish reserve.
 The spacious rooms are decorated in beautiful silk fabrics and varnished woods, and the bathrooms are luxurious.
 Constance Prince Maurice also features 12 villas, nine of which boast direct beach access and private heated pools.
 There are three restaurants offering a selection of seafood and Mauritian delicacies.
 Le Barachois restaurant floats above the lagoon, offering stunning panoramic views of the mountain landscape.
 There are also two beautifully decorated bars, offering entertainment and cocktails throughout the evening.

 There is a large infinity swimming pool, an extensive spa and health center, and a stunning beach.
-The hotel offers most water sports including water-skiing and complimentary golf is available at Constance's two championship courses nearby.
+The hotel offers most water sports including water-skiing and golf is available at Constance's two championship courses nearby (green fees apply).
 An ideal place for families, Constance Prince Maurice offers a children's club with daily organized activities, and a babysitting service, allowing your stay to be as relaxing and enjoyable as possible.